PosterMyWall live class: Grow your restaurant email list

 The four billion email users worldwide we mentioned earlier aren’t the only reason that businesses should be using email to communicate with their customers.
 Use email to:

 - Build your loyalty program.
-Through email, you can send special offers to your loyalty program members and ask them to refer you to their friends.
+Through an email campaign, you can send special offers to your loyalty program members and ask them to refer you to their friends.
 You can also use it to introduce a rewards point system – the more people spend, the more points they earn toward a free meal.